mpmath/mpmath/doc/manual.rst

     >>> print secant(zeta, 0.5+14j)
     (0.5 + 14.1347251417346937904572519836j)

+The secant method can also be used as an optimization algorithm, by passing it a derivative of a function.
+The following example locates the positive minimum of the gamma function:

+    >>> mp.dps = 20
+    >>> print secant(lambda x: diff(gamma, x), 1)
+    1.4616321449683623413

-A useful application is to compute inverse functions, such as the Lambert W function which is the inverse of *w* exp(*w*), given the first term of the solution's asymptotic expansion as the initial value:
+Finally, a useful application is to compute inverse functions, such as the Lambert W function which is the inverse of *w* exp(*w*), given the first term of the solution's asymptotic expansion as the initial value:

     >>> def lambert(x):
     ...     return secant(lambda w: w*exp(w) - x, log(1+x))